 - Modern online ads are delivered using only technical data needed to present the right ad to the right device or computer – not personal information like your name, phone number, banking or social security number.

 Free access to important online services is critical to our personal and working lives.
-Tell your legislator to support the fixes to the CCPA needed to ensure our privacy is protected without jeopardizing the free internet!
+Tell your legislator to support the Ads Fix to ensure our privacy is protected without jeopardizing the free internet!